just-buildsystem/justbuild/share/man/just-profile.5.md

     specified (naturally as an object).

-  - For the key *`"dispatch"`* the dispatch list is given as an array of pairs (arrays of length two) of a property map and an enpoint as `address:port` string.
+  - For the key *`"dispatch"`* the dispatch list is given as an array of pairs (arrays of length two) of a property map and an endpoint as `address:port` string.

 - For the key *`"exit code"`* the exit code of the **`just`**(1) process.